top of page

 This post is for recruiters, hiring teams, and anyone that cares about candidate experience and employer brand.
 If you care about complying with state laws, this is for you too.

-Far too many companies are advertising roles as remote when they’re actually hybrid—and it’s not just misleading, it’s a red flag.
+Far too many companies are advertising roles as remote when they’re actually hybrid—and it’s not just misleading; it’s a red flag.

 Here’s a quick breakdown, because WORDS MATTER:

-Onsite = Employees work at the office when they work.
+• Onsite = Employees work at the office when they work.

-Hybrid = Employees split their working time between onsite-office and home-office.
+• Hybrid = Employees split their working time between onsite-office and home-office.
 Often on a set schedule or as-needed depending on employer.

 Many companies that actually are REMOTE are also forgetting that in the U.S., more than a dozen states have pay transparency laws in place today.
-Massachusetts is the next U.S. state that's passed pay transparency laws that go into effect October 29, 2025.
+Massachusetts is the next U.S. state that's passed pay transparency laws that go into effect on October 29, 2025.

 • Honesty in job ads = respect for candidates' time